collardeau/react-with-state-props/README.md

 ## omitHandlers `array`

 Remove handlers before the props are passed on to the render function.
-This is good place to remove handlers your used in `withHandlers` but don't want to pass forward:
+This is good place to remove handlers you used in `withHandlers` but don't want to pass forward:

 ```javascript